neelsoumya/dsSurvivalShiny/README.md

 * Quick summary

-    * GUI for meta-analysis of federated survival models
+    * GUI for data and model documentation and meta-analysis of federated survival models